-In a large bowl toss the berries with C&H® Confectioners Sugar and orange liqueur.
-There may be white specks of confectioners sugar but don’t fret as these will dissolve.
+In a large bowl toss the berries with C&H® Powdered Sugar and orange liqueur.
+There may be white specks of Powdered sugar but don’t fret as these will dissolve.
 Let sit for 15 minutes, stirring periodically, while you make the frosting and frost the cake.

 For the vanilla bean buttercream

 To make the buttercream, add the butter and C&H® Powdered Sugar to an electric stand mixer fitted with the paddle attachment.
 Run the machine on low until well blended and there are no lumps.
 You may need to put a towel over the machine so that sugar doesn’t fly everywhere.
 Add in the milk and vanilla and run the machine for 2 minutes more or until well-blended and creamy, dreamy looking.
 Add more milk if necessary in small, 1 teaspoon increments to get to the desired consistency.
 Smear the frosting over the top of the cooled cake and then top with the berries and serve immediately.

 Can be made with a hand-held mixer or with a whisk, spatula, bowl and your well-toned arms!

 Don’t add the berries to the top of the cake until just prior to serving.